About Curtin Care

 While it is very early in the redevelopment process, Curtin Care is interested in achieving several broad goals including:

-- Offering various types and sizes of independent living units, serviced accommodation units and residential aged care, including specialised dementia care;
+- Offering various types and sizes of retirement apartments and residential aged care, including specialised dementia care;

 - Designing buildings that suit the location and blend with the existing heritage building and local community;